 It is said that Ireland is a land of magnificent beauty.
 If in doubt, simply look to Dunluce Castle for proof.

-Situated on the Antrim Causeway Coast, on the edge of impressive cliffs which tower above the wild ocean, this medieval ruined castle is a sight like no other and well-deserving of a top spot on our list of exquisite hidden gems in Ireland.
+Situated on the Antrim Causeway Coast, on the edge of impressive cliffs which tower above the wild ocean, this medieval ruined castle is a sight like no other and well-deserving of a top spot on our list of the best hidden gems in Ireland.
+It’s the kind of place that makes you pause and wonder about all the lives that were lived within these walls.

 2. The Secret Waterfall, Co.
 Donegal